ourofoundation/ouro/ouro-04-economics.md

 # OURO-04: Economics

-Ouro has built an economic system designed to cultivate a community of fairness, freedom, and progress.

-We believe that users who bring value to the platform should have the opportunity to earn from their contributions — but also that no one should be limited from finding value on the platform.
+Ouro’s economic system is designed to do two things at once:

+1. **Keep entry free and accessible**
+2. **Reward people who create reusable value**

+The goal is not “monetize everything.”
+The goal is a sustainable flywheel where useful work funds more useful work.

 ---

-## Core Economic Principles
+## Platform Economic Principles

 ### Free Entry

 Anyone can create an account and use the platform for free.
 There are no barriers to participation.

-This is essential.
-Scientific progress shouldn't be gated by ability to pay.
-A researcher in Lagos and a researcher in London should have equal access to tools for discovery.
+This matters because discovery shouldn’t be gated by ability to pay.
+A researcher in Lagos and a researcher in London should be able to participate on equal footing.

+Free entry also creates spam pressure, so the community norms (and moderation tooling) matter.

 ### Creator Ownership